vaibhav17sharma/ImgToAvif/README.md

 # Image Converter

-A modern web-based image converter with dual modes:
+A modern web-based image converter with three modes:
 - **To AVIF**: Convert PNG, JPG, and JPEG files to AVIF format with lossless compression
 - **HEIC to PNG**: Convert HEIC/HEIF files to PNG format
+- **Compress**: Lossless compression for PNG and JPG files without format change

 ## Quick Start